 Is Bogotá worth the visit?
-Absolutely, but if you’re on a crash course through Colombia or South America, it can be sacrificed in favor of more time in Medellin.
+Absolutely, but if you’re on a crash course through South America, it can be sacrificed in favor of more time in Medellin.
 If you don’t feel like reading this and are more of a visual person, you can check out my Colombia video so you can see for yourself why Medellin is just simply superior.

-So how exactly is Medellin better than Bogota?
-Theres’ quite a few reasons, but my biggest thing is the undeniable life of the city.
+There are quite a few reasons, but for me, the biggest thing is that the liveliness of the city is undeniably better.
 It is vibrant, bustling, and has a fantastic personality of its own that Bogota lacked.
 Bogota was beautiful and I’ll admit, the city had its share of breathtaking sights.
 At about 10,000 feet above sea level, being surrounded by the mountains was truly something to behold.
-The street art was also amazing.
-The graffiti in Bogota is ubiquitous, fantastically detailed, and tough to get tired of.
+The street art was also incredible.
+The graffiti in Bogota is ubiquitous, fantastically detailed, and difficult to get enough of.
 There is no denying that it has a lot to offer, but again, if you were in a dilemma and needed to pick one over the other, to me, Medellin is a no-brainer.

 Medellin is all-around one of the most beautiful cities I’ve ever been to.
-The rolling, lush green hills surrounding the entire city along with the vibrant red buildings clumped together along the hillsides make for endless vies.
+The rolling, lush green hills surrounding the entire city along with the vibrant red buildings clumped together along the hillsides make for endless views.
 Do you want to see how beautiful Medellin is?
-Go to your nearest metro station, buy a ticket for 2,000 pesos (not even a dollar), and just admire everything you pass by on the train ride.
+Go to your nearest metro station, buy a ticket for 2,000 pesos (not even a dollar), and admire everything you pass by on the train ride.
 You can hop off literally anywhere and enjoy some of the most breathtaking sights you’ll see in urban Colombia.

-In terms of things to do, I felt like I could explore Medellin day after day and find something new to love.
-I got bored in Bogota after my first day.
-Bogota was chill and had a relaxing vibe to it, but most travelers don’t go to new destinations to chill.
-I did enjoy sitting at coffee shops and taking in the hustle and bustle of Bogota, but that is something I did in Columbia (Missouri) not something to do in Colombia.
+Ever since I began my longer-term backpacking trips, I can see the appeal in a city like Bogota.
+I did enjoy sitting at coffee shops and taking in the hustle and bustle of Bogota.
+That is also something I did in Columbia (Missouri) quite often, and not quite something I wanted to do in Colombia.
 You can easily knock out La Candelaria, El Museo de Oro, and Cerro Montserrat in under a day, which are Bogota’s three main attractions.
-I managed that no problem, and then suffering from boredom that night, moved my flight to Medellin a few days sooner.
+I managed that no problem, and then suffering from boredom that night, moved my flight to Medellin a few days earlier.
 It was one of my best decisions, as even a week in Medellin was not nearly enough time to really appreciate how incredible the city is.

 As one of the Americas’ largest cities and Colombia’s capital city, Bogota is probably the city most well-known by travelers itching to go to Colombia.
 But seriously, go to Medellin instead.
 If I were to go back to Colombia, it would be a no-brainer for me to go back to Medellin.
 Part of that reason is because I told some little kids I’d come back to kick their asses in soccer again, but even if that were a non-issue, I would still pick Medellin hands-down.